top of page

 By Mar's Mission Editorial Team, with assistance from AI tools

 Climate change is not just a concern for humans; it is increasingly affecting our furry friends.
-When temperatures rise and weather patterns change, the health and wellbeing of pets like dogs, cats, and other animals can be at risk.
-Understanding these impacts help pet parents make informed decisions to safeguard their companions.
+When temperatures rise and weather patterns change, the health and wellbeing of companion animals like dogs, cats, and other animals can be at risk.
+Understanding these impacts help companion animal guardians make informed decisions to safeguard their companions.

 Rising Temperatures and Heat Stress

 Higher temperatures are one of the most direct consequences of climate change.
-Pets, particularly breeds with thick fur or brachycephalic types like Bulldogs and Persians, are especially prone to heat stress, according to The Kennel Club.
+Companion animals, particularly breeds with thick fur or brachycephalic types like Bulldogs and Persians, are especially prone to heat stress, according to The Kennel Club.

 Heat stress can lead to severe health complications, such as heatstroke, which can be fatal without quick intervention, says Pet MD.

-On days when temperatures soar, pet owners should ensure their pets have ample access to shade, fresh water, and a cool atmosphere.
+On days when temperatures soar, companion animal guardians should ensure companion animals have ample access to shade, fresh water, and a cool atmosphere.

 For instance, consider scheduling walks early in the morning or later in the evening when temperatures are cooler.
 Be on the lookout for warning signs, such as excessive panting, drooling, or sluggishness.